 Is Sopa Criolla and Sopa a la Minuta the same soup?
 Or two different soups with the same base?
 As even Peruvian chefs seem unable to agree on this topic, we couldn't find out and really don't want to be caught in the middle.
 Fact is that this Peruvian classic was brought to Peru by Italian immigrants and is one of these Peruvian comfort foods th...

 Aguadito de Pollo, a delicious, hearty and spicy chicken soup, can probably be named Peru's national soup.
 Served around the country, this traditional soup contains large pieces of chicken, yellow potatoes (papas amarillas), aji amarillo (yellow pepper), onions, peas, corn and rice.
-The main ingredient surely is cilantro giving the soup its distinctive green color and taste.
+The main ingredient surely is cilantro giving the soup its dist...

 Known in Lima as sancochado, in Cusco as timpu and in Arequipa as puchero, this hearty soup was already prepared in pre-Hispanic times and later influenced by the Madrilenian cuisine that came to Peru with Spanish immigrants.

 As the name already suggests the Peruvian Menestrón is an adaption of the Italian Minestrone which came to Peru with the first Italian immigrants.
 Over time the preparation and ingredients of this Italian classic were "peruvianized" and today the Peruvian Menestrón hasn't got a lot in common anymore with the Italian original.

 Founded in April 1826, the National Museum of Archaeology, Anthropology and History of Peru (MNAAHP) is Peru's oldest state museum.
 On display is a wide range of perfectly preserved pre-Hispanic ceramics, textiles, metals, organic materials and lithic's.
 Objects of historic-artistic value are exhibited.
 The documentary, photographic and bibliographic collections tell...